ENGN2912B-2018/HPC-A/simulation/README.md

 `module load openfoam/4.1`

 Then, the following command should be run.
-Please note that this needs to be run each time a new ccv session is started.

 `source $FOAM_INST_DIR/OpenFOAM-4.1/etc/bashrc`

+Please note that the previous three commands need to be run each time a new CCV session is started.

 If this is the first time you are using openFOAM, you must make a copy of the openFOAM tutorial files which you have permission to edit.
 To do this, we use the following command to create a destination directory to which we will copy the tutorial files: